xytis/GURPS/Campaigns/Ravnica/07_2_prep.md

 Old human with threatening scar going through his face sits alone in the corner.
 He is flipping a platinum coin in the air.
 He has an offer which he would presumably disclose in private, outside.
 Party gets ambushed and robbed.

+Swarms of waspcrabs are ravaging Golgari Rot Farms, Simic anounced they will solve this problem, if they do not, Golgari promised to poison the Zonot.

+"We raised eelhawks to control the squidflies, then waspcrabs to prey on the eelhawks.
+Now what do we do with all these waspcrabs?" --Gulistan, Simic biomancer